 These are single use and cheap.
 They are ideal for a visitor, or someone visits a loud area, and they do not need to use ear protection many times.

 The disadvantage is that they can irritate the ear, and hands must be clean when inserting them, as dirt and bacteria can easily stick to them when putting them into the ears

-Earmuffs for ear protection tend to look like large music headphones.
+Earmuffs for ear protection look like large music headphones.
 They rest over the ears instead of being inserted into the ears.
 This means that they are hygienic and reusable.
-They are simple to put on and take off, as they are not inserted into the ear
+They are simple to put on and take off, as they are not inserted into the ear.

 These devices are far more expensive than the passive devices above.
 They can be used again for a long time, reducing the total cost.
 The electronics are used to amplify the low sounds and reduce the volume of the very high sounds.
 This means verbal communication is possible when these hearing protectors are being used.

-Some vitamins and minerals are also required for good hearing, however taking these will not reduce any hearing damage that you may have suffered.
-Anyone with a healthy diet will not need to take any supplements, as you should already be getting everything that you need from your food, but here is the list of vitamins and mineral that may help according to research:
+Some vitamins and minerals are also required for good hearing, however, taking these will not reduce any hearing damage that you may have suffered.
+Anyone with a healthy diet will not need to take any supplements, as already get everything that you need from your food, but here is the list of vitamins and mineral that may help according to research:

 If you require more information, please check these references

 Use of Hearing Protection and Perceptions of Noise Exposure and Hearing Loss Among Construction Workers , article, "www.tandfonline.com", retrieved on, Mon 26-October-2020

 Methods of measuring the attenuation of hearing protection devices , article, "asa.scitation.org", retrieved on, Mon 26-October-2020